-- Don't use inheritance from a class, which is written very specifically to a narrow problem because that will make it more difficult to inherit from another class later. - Client classes that use the problem domain class may be written in a way that assumes the problem domain class is a subclass of the utility class. - If the implementation of the problem domain changes in a way that results in its having a different superclass, those client classes that rely on its having its original superclass will break.
+- Don't use inheritance from a class, which is written very specifically to a narrow problem because that will make it more difficult to inherit from another class later. - Client classes that use the problem domain class may be written in a way that assumes the problem domain class is a subclass of the utility class.
+If the implementation of the problem domain changes in a way that results in its having a different superclass, those client classes that rely on its having its original superclass will break. - An even more serious problem is that client classes can call the public methods of the utility superclass, which defeats its encapsulation.